mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 ```
 - Distance between Public IP of Client and Server:

-> The Server's location is not precise, as the AWS' Public IP is not exactly from server's location, but the Parent's region.
-So the IP Address' location are the same between all locations (main region's zone and local zones), impacting in the real value of the calculation
+> The Server's location is not precise, as the AWS' Public IP is not exactly from the server's location, but the Parent's region.
+So the IP Address' location is the same between all locations (main region's zone and local zones), impacting the real value of the calculation

 ```bash
 $ curl -s ${APP_URL_NYC} |jq .distance